snayfach/UHGV/README.md

 ## The following files are available for download

 **- metadata/**

-- uhgv_full_884377.tsv : detailed information on each of the 884,377 UHGV genome sequences
+- uhgv_full_metadata.tsv : detailed information on each of the 884,377 UHGV genome sequences
-- votus_full_171338.tsv : detailed information on each of the 171338 species level viral clusters
+- votus_full_metadata.tsv : detailed information on each of the 171,338 species level viral clusters

-(in preparation) cluster info

-**- genomes/** nucleotide sequences for different subsets of the database
+**- genome_catalogs/**

-- uhgv_hq+_212886.fna.gz : all genomes with >90% completeness
+- uhgv_full.[fna|faa].gz : sequences for all genomes >10kb or >50% completeness
-- uhgv_mq+_434701.fna.gz : all genomes with >50% completeness
+- uhgv_mq_plus.[fna|faa].gz : sequences for all genomes with >50% completeness
-- uhgv_full_884377.fna.gz : all genomes with >50% completeness or >10Kb
+- uhgv_hq_plus.[fna|faa].gz : sequences for all genomes with >90% completeness
-- votus_hq+_58864.fna.gz : representative genomes for vOTUs with >=1 genome w/ >90% completeness
+- votus_full.[fna|faa].gz : sequences for for vOTU representatives with >50% completeness
-- votus_mq+_102355.fna.gz : representative genomes for vOTUs with >=1 genome w/ >50% completeness
+- votus_mq_plus.[fna|faa].gz : sequences for for vOTU representatives with >50% completeness
-- votus_full_171338.fna.gz : representative genomes for vOTUs with >=1 genome w/ >50% completeness or >10Kb
+- votus_hq_plus.[fna|faa].gz : sequences for vOTU representatives with >90% completeness

-**- genes/**
+**- votu_representatives/**

-(in preparation) will include GFF file for each species level representative
+- [genome_id].fna : DNA sequence FASTA file of the genome assembly of the species representative
+- [genome_id].faa : protein sequence FASTA file of the species representative
+- [genome_id].gff : genome GFF file with various sequence annotations
+- [genome_id]_emapper.tsv : eggNOG-mapper annotations of the protein coding sequences
+- [genome_id]_annotations.tsv : tab-delimited file containg diverse protein coding annotations (PHROG, Pfam, UniRef90, eggNOG-mapper, PhANNs, KEGG)

-**- host_prediction/**
+**- host_predictions/**

 - crispr_spacers.fna : 5,318,089 CRISPR spacers from UHGG (3,143,456), NCBI (1,568,807), and Hadza genomes (605,826)
 - host_genomes_info.tsv : GTDB r207 taxonomy for genomes from the UHGG (286,387), NCBI (123,500), and Hadza genomes (54,779)